lankyghana/Cohort-Enrollment-System-CES-/README.md

 ## Payment workflow (Paystack)

 1. Client initiates Paystack widget using `VITE_PAYSTACK_PUBLIC_KEY` and a generated `reference`.
-2. On successful payment, the client calls the server-side verification Edge Function (`supabase/functions/verify-paystack`) sending the transaction reference.
+2. On successful payment, the client calls the server-side verification endpoint in the Laravel backend, sending the transaction reference.
-3. The Edge Function verifies the transaction with Paystack, creates a `payments` record and (if applicable) an `enrollments` row, and notifies the client.
+3. The backend verifies the transaction with Paystack, creates a `payments` record and (if applicable) an `enrollments` row, and notifies the client.
 4. All sensitive verification logic executes server-side to prevent client-side spoofing.

 ---